Skip to main content

 Signs Your Furnace Requires Repair

-Top Gun Air suggests that your furnace is routinely maintained so you can avoid the costly repairs.
+Top Gun suggests that your furnace is routinely maintained so you can avoid the costly repairs.
 We can provide you with routine service at a cheap price.
-Think of this as getting our oil changed on your car.
+Think of this as getting the oil changed on your car.
 It needs to be done to avoid costly repairs.
 We don’t want it to be too late before you need to call us for an emergency repair.
 If your heating system is not producing heat or is making weird noises then it may be time to call us.
 In the meantime, here are some things to pay attention to:

 • New or sudden noises such as grinding, screeching, hissing, rattling, or clanking